 If you start running your own business there’s an outstanding chance you’ll feel the same way.

-How do you make it happen?
+How do you make a business income a reality?

 How do you create your own business?
 One step at a time is always best.
 If we’re talking about a business you’ll have in retirement, the process will be even easier.
 Since you probably have years before you retire, you can start a business now as a hobby business and grow it over the years just as you would a retirement portfolio.

 Don’t put this off however, thinking that you can wait and do it a year or two before retirement.
-A business isn’t like a job that begins providing an income immediately; it could take years to reach that point.
+A business isn’t like a job that begins providing an income immediately.
+It could take years to reach that point.
 Also, your first effort could fail and you’ll need time to try again (and still again if necessary!).

-Another important point: since you want any retirement business to be on the easy side, the sooner you begin, the more time you’ll have to fine tune the business and become “accomplished”.
+Another important point: since you want any retirement business to be on the comfortable side, the sooner you begin, the more time you’ll have to fine tune the business and become “accomplished”.
 When you reach that level, businesses are often easy, or at least easy–er–and they blend a lot better with semi-retirement.